NagaveniGowthakatla/M1_Contact-Management-System_Util/1_Requirements/Readme.md

 * Records notes.
 * set remainters.
 * Use search and filter options.
+## SWOT ANALYSIS:-
+    If you understand your strengths and weaknesses as a manager, you can be a more self-aware leader and create a targeted strategy to develop and improve your skills.
+Strengths are the tasks you do easily and well.
+Focusing on your strengths allows you to use those skills to perform at a high level.
+Lead with your strengths to show your value to the company.

+                     Weaknesses are the activities and abilities that are less easy for you.
+By identifying your weaknesses, you can learn to compensate for them and take steps to improve them.
+You can make smart management decisions by delegating those tasks to other employees.
+How you balance and manage your strengths and weaknesses can determine your success as a leader.
 ## 4W'S AND 1'H:-
 ## WHO:-
 * This is about identifying people who may have direct or indirect involvment in causing or contributing to the issue.